How Much Does a Pool Deck Cost?

 Brick decks range between $20 and $35 per square foot installed.
 They may not be your best alternative around a pool because moisture exposure can cause them to grow moss.
-They also become hot on your feet during sunny days.
+They also become hot on your feet on sunny days.

 Outdoor ceramic or porcelain tiles cost between $3 and $35 per square foot for the tile alone.
-They tend to be slip resistant and look beautiful.
+They tend to be slip-resistant and look beautiful.
 But they will need extensive maintenance to avoid cracking with changing temperatures and soil levels.